lumeland/lume.land/docs/creating-pages/page-files.md

 ```

 You can organize the pages into subdirectories, and this structure will be used
-also in the output of the site build:
+in the output of the site build:

 ```txt
 .